 WHAT DO THESE STRANGE NUMBERS MEAN ON THE BACK OF MY APRON?

 These signs indicate what the dimensions (in m2 or square feet) were of the whole or half skin where your apron was cut out of.
 And therefore, indicates how big the animal was.
-Out of respect for everything that lives or has lived.
-We find this an important issue and means more than anything to us.
-So if you encounter a code, know that you are a privileged person who has a very special product of a very special animal.
+Honouring everything that lives or has lived.
+We locate this an important issue and means more than anything to us.
+So if you encounter a code, know that you are a privileged person who has a special product of an exceptional animal.